finos/rune-dsl/documentation/rosetta-modelling-component.md

       if before exists ....
 ```

-Attribute names can be chained together using `->` in order to recursively refer to attributes further down inside that Rosetta object.
+The `->` operator allows to return an attribute located inside an attribute, and so on recursively.
 In the example below, the `security` of the `product` contained in a `Confirmation` object is checked for [existence](#comparison-operators).

 ``` {.Haskell emphasize-lines="10"}
 type Confirmation: <"A class to specify a trade confirmation.">